divisio74/community/packages/p/pierre115/gnov/README.md

-# GNOV Scatterplot
+# Scatterplot

-The `gnov` package allows you to render a scatter plot as an SVG image.
+The `scatterplot` package allows you to render a scatter plot as an SVG image.
 It takes a list of `(x, y)` points and draws them as circles on a 2D canvas.
 You can also apply optional flags to display regression lines or curves.

 ## API references